 What’s the best time of year to visit Costa Rica for wildlife and birdwatching?

-December to April is the dry season, and it offers the best visibility for spotting wildlife.
+December to April is the dry season, which usually offers the best visibility for spotting wildlife.
 Migratory birds are often present in January and February.
-That said, the green season (May to November) brings fewer crowds and more active wildlife—just be ready for afternoon rains.
+The green season from May to November brings fewer crowds and more active wildlife, but you should expect afternoon rain.

-Birdwatching in particular is highly dependent on what food sources are available at different times of the year.
-Fruit trees are plentiful, but some only bear fruit every couple of years while others bear fruit multiple times a year.
+Birdwatching is also highly dependent on food sources.
+Fruit trees are plentiful, but some only bear fruit every couple of years while others fruit more often.

 How many days should I spend in each destination?

-This 2 week Costa Rica travel itinerary suggests about 4-5 days in each of the main regions (Manuel Antonio, Monteverde, and La Fortuna) to allow time for both guided tours and relaxed, self-paced exploration.
-We’ve tested this flow ourselves and found it to be the right balance for nature lovers who want to see more and rush less.
+This 2 week Costa Rica travel itinerary gives you about 4–5 days in each main region: Manuel Antonio, Monteverde, and La Fortuna.
+Bill and I found that to be the right balance for nature lovers who want both guided tours and slower, self-paced exploring.

 Should I hire a Guide?
 Or just go on my Own?